 A legend among Cava growers, Gramona has long possessed a reputation as one of the region’s finest producers, renowned for both the high quality and consistency of their output.
 All the range excites, but none more than the cream of the crop, the prestige cuvee Cellar Battle.
-It is undoubtedly the finest Cavas around, indeed it can compete with the best from Champagne.
-Caressingly smooth, deep and structured with aromas of coffee and caramel, Cellar Battle is one of the greats.
+It is undoubtedly the finest Cavas around.
+Indeed it can compete with the best from Champagne.
+Caressingly smooth, deep, and structured with coffee and caramel aroma, Cellar Battle is one of the greats.

 Juve Y Camps Gran Juve Y Camps

-With a proud legacy of winemaking that dates back to the 18th century, respected firm Juve and Camps is more than qualified to produce some of the region’s finest Cava.
-Their hallmark is a powerful, ‘serious’ style that is more suited to gastronomy than as an aperitif.
-Indeed, the superlative Cava Gran Juve Y Camps are typical of the house style: rich, powerful, complex and long.
-It is the perfect match for seafood, poultry or even game.
+With a proud legacy of winemaking that dates back to the 18th century, respected firm Juve and Camps are more than qualified to produce some of the region’s finest Cava.
+Their hallmark is a powerful, ‘serious’ style that is more suited to gastronomy than an aperitif.
+Indeed, the superlative Cava Gran Juve Y Camps are typical of the house style: rich, powerful, complex, and lengthy.
+It is the perfect match for seafood, poultry, or even game.

 Llopart Leopardi Brut Nature Gran Reserva

 Llopart has been cultivating vines since the 14th century, a historical pedigree of excellence that remains intact today.
 Produced from estate vineyards, their top offering Brut Nature Gran Reserva is in a class of its own, a sugar-free Cava made from a blend of indigenous and international varieties.
 Fresh, fruity, and full-bodied, it’s a stylish Cava fit for any occasion.